Teemu Pukki: 2018–19 season

 On 30 June 2018, Pukki joined EFL Championship club Norwich City on a free transfer, signing a three-year deal.
 He made his debut on 4 August, playing the full 90 minutes of a 2–2 draw at Birmingham City, and a week later he scored his first goal in a 4–3 home loss to West Bromwich Albion.

 From January to February 2019, Pukki scored eight goals across six consecutive matches, ending with two goals in a 4–0 win at Bolton Wanderers.
 This run included two goals on 10 February in a 3–0 win over Ipswich Town in the East Anglian Derby, with which he became the Finn with the most goals in a Championship season, overtaking former Ipswich player Shefki Kuqi's 20 in 2004–05.

 In April 2019, Pukki was named EFL Championship Player of the Season and was included in the 2018–19 Championship Team of the Season.
 He was also named Norwich City F.C.
 Player of the Season by Norwich City's supporters for 2018–19 and received the Barry Butler Memorial Trophy.
+He was also named the PFA Fans' Player of the Year.